Cato Street Conspiracy: Origins

 The conspirators were called the Spencean Philanthropists, a group taking their name from the British radical speaker Thomas Spence.
 The group was known for being a revolutionary organisation, involved in unrest and propaganda and plotting the overthrow of the government.

 Some of them, particularly Arthur Thistlewood, had been involved with the Spa Fields riots in 1816.
 Thistlewood came to dominate the group with George Edwards as his second in command.
 Edwards was a police spy.
 Most of the members were angered by the Six Acts and the Peterloo Massacre, as well as with the economic depression and political conditions of the time.

 The conspirators planned to assassinate the cabinet which was supposed to be together at a dinner.
 They would then seize key buildings, overthrow the government and establish a "Committee of Public Safety" to oversee a radical revolution.
 According to the prosecution at their trial, they had intended to form a provisional government headquartered in the Mansion House.

 Governmental crisis

 Hard economic times encouraged social unrest.
 The end of the Napoleonic Wars in 1815 further worsened the economy and saw the return of job-seeking veterans.
 King George III's death on 29 January 1820 created a new governmental crisis.
 In a meeting held on 22 February, George Edwards suggested that the group could exploit the political situation and kill all the cabinet ministers after invading a fabricated cabinet dinner at the home of Lord Harrowby, Lord President of the Council, armed with pistols and grenades.
 Edwards even provided funds to help arm the conspirators.

 Thistlewood thought the act would trigger a massive uprising against the government.
 James Ings, a coffeeshop keeper and former butcher, later announced that he would have decapitated all the cabinet members and taken two heads to exhibit on Westminster Bridge.
-Thistlewood spent the next hours trying to recruit more men for the attack.
-Twenty-seven men joined the effort.

-Discovery

-When Jamaican-born William Davidson, who had worked for Lord Harrowby, went to find more details about the cabinet dinner, a servant in Lord Harrowby's house told him that his master was not at home.
-When Davidson told this to Thistlewood, he refused to believe it and demanded that the operation commence at once.
-John Harrison rented a small house in Cato Street as the base of operations.
-Edwards kept the police fully informed.
-Some of the other members had suspected Edwards, but Thistlewood had made him his top aide.

-Edwards had presented the idea with the full knowledge of the Home Office, which had also put the advertisement about the supposed dinner in The New Times.
-When he reported that his would-be-comrades would be ready to follow his suggestion, the Home Office decided to act.